Florida State Parks - The Country's Best Park System

 It should be noted that Florida State Parks have websites that are easily accessible and tastefully represent almost every individual park.
 Here are a few links that will help your travels and experiences.

-- Florida Sate Parks interactive “Find a Park” based on your preferences.
+- Florida State Parks interactive “Find a Park” based on your preferences.

 - This site, Visit Florida, lists some of the most popular parks.

-- Look for “Springs” in the park name – Florida has hundreds, with new ones being discovered ever year.
+Look for “Springs” in the park name – Florida has hundreds, with new ones being discovered every year.

 Some of Our Memorable Florida State Park Visits